madhuri2604/Networking/README.md

 # Networking
-A well prepared questioning statement with proper documentation inside
+A well prepared question statement with proper documentation inside